 Standing Silent Witness is RVA’s signature event for Sexual Assault Awareness Month.
 Volunteers wear t-shirts bearing the stories of sexual assault.
-For this, and other events like our annual fundraiser, Soirée in the City, we look for volunteers to help with planning and general fundraising activities.
+For this and other events, we may look for short-term volunteers to help with planning and general fundraising activities.

 We also have need speakers for our community outreach programs.
 These volunteers represent RVA at public events, like the Vagina Monologue productions, Roller Derby charity nights, and school-based affairs.
 Volunteers are responsible for ensuring RVA material is available at the event, and that unused material is returned to RVA offices.
 Some events require “safe people” or crisis counselors as well.